natesymer/FHSTwitterEngine/README.markdown

 1. Add the `FHSTwitterEngine` folder to your project.
 2. `#import "FHSTwitterEngine.h"` where necessary
-3. Link against `SystemConfiguration.framework` and `Twitter.framework`
+3. Link against `SystemConfiguration.framework`
-4. Enable ARC for the `FHSTwitterEngine` folder
+4. Enable ARC for the `FHSTwitterEngine` folder (if necessary)
+5. Link against `Social.framework` and `Accounts.framework` if you're using the FHSTwitterEngine+iOS category for reverse auth.

 **Usage:**